CALL FOR PROPOSALS: Black Portraiture[s] IV

 In past conferences, participants have offered generative exchanges on everything from tourism and pop culture (art, fashion, music, dance, film), to revolutionary movements, pedagogy, the history of colonization and its impact on cultural expression, the Trans-Atlantic Slave Trade and the contemporary entanglements of the global marketplace.
 With this latest iteration of Black Portraitures, we seek papers and panel proposals that probe and build off of these themes and provide new methodologies, and even new questions, for the 21st century.

 The conference will be held on Thursday through Saturday, March 15-17, 2018, in Havana, Cuba.
 As the status of the US/Cuba relations are in flux, more information about travel will be available when the new Administration's policies are enacted.
 We will keep you posted.

 Please note that as with most academic conferences, we are unable to provide institutional funding for travel to Black Portraitures.

 Havana, Cuba.
 March 15-17, 2018.

 Notice of acceptance: October 27, 2017

 Please contact firstname.lastname@example.org with questions.

-Black Portraiture[s] IV is a collaboration with the U.S. Ambassador to Cuba, Jeffrey DeLaurentis; Hutchins Center for African & African American Research, Harvard University; New York University’s LaPietra Dialogues, Tisch School of the Arts, and the Institute of African American Affairs.
+Black Portraiture[s] IV is a collaboration with the U.S. Ambassador to Cuba, Jeffrey DeLaurentis; Hutchins Center for African & African American Research, Harvard University; New York University’s LaPietra Dialogues, Tisch School of the Arts, and the Institute for African American Affairs.